jmautari/LimitMicVol/README.md

 ### How to make the program to start automatically at logon?

 The easiest way is by using Windows Task Scheduler.

-### The program looks ugly!

-Yes, the functionality is there and that is what matters to me.
-Ok, just kidding...
-I may make it prettier later when I have time and inspiration for it.
-For now, that's what it is!